karsynansari/Chuck-Norris-Joke-Generator/README.md

     post the fact to the page
         --event listener for button click
-        -- create new HTML elements & append these to the DOM try to create this codde as modular pieces to apply to other features
+        -- create new HTML elements & append these to the DOM try to create this code as modular pieces to apply to other features

 -vote feature
     create containers for the vote